sumberg/kex_japan_2018/report/report.md

 ## Design and software development

 This section provides a brief introduction to agile development and Scrum.
-These development frameworks was used during the research work to facilitate the design and development process of the research.
+These development frameworks were used during the project work to facilitate the design and development process of the research.

 ### Agile development